Find Cinematic Inspiration with These Visionary Photographers

 Brice Portolano is another photographer from Paris, France, and at the age of 25, he’s already racked up an impressive clientele: Canon France, Air France, National Geographic Traveler, Billabong, and more.
 In Brice’s work, you can see that he understands the sun and how to work with it to get beautiful photographs.
 Even simplest composition features a cinematic quality.
 If you want to evoke a natural look in your cinematography, I recommend following Brice.

 Steffen is a photographer from Germany who focuses on outdoor and landscape photography.
 He has a client list that boasts brands such as Adidas.
 While Steffen’s portfolio mainly consists of mountainous landscapes, the way he composes these shots is distinctive.
 Even with human subjects in the shot, it’s looks as if the mountains are the characters themselves.
 I recommend following Steffan if you want to see how you can make a character out of a location.

 These are just a handful of the photographers I follow online.
-There are, of course, thousands upon thousands of photographers online, and plenty feature an extraordinary body of work.
-If you have any favorites and think their style could translate into cinema, let us know in the comments.
+There are thousands upon thousands of photographers online, and plenty feature an extraordinary body of work.

 To find more cinematography inspiration, visit these articles: